 - Chips and salsa to take on the boat

-- Turtle fudge because it’s my boyfriend and my mom’s favorite
+- Turtle fudge because it’s my mom’s favorite

-- Any extra ingredients on the rare occasions I’ve actually meal prepped for the coming week
+- Any extra ingredients on the rare occasions I’ve actually meal planned for the coming week

-If I’m being honest, farmers markets are a good place to spend money that you otherwise wouldn’t be spending, but really I think it’s worth it.
-The atmosphere is great, the products are going to be local and high quality, and you get to support entrepreneurs in your area.
+If I’m being honest, farmers markets can cause you to spend money you wouldn’t otherwise spend, but I think it’s worth it.
+The atmosphere is great, the products are local and high quality, and you get to support entrepreneurs in your area.

 What is the best hidden gem your home town has to offer?